definitelyerik/definitelyerik/README.md

 ## 👋🏻 Welcome!

-My name is Erik and I am a 31-year-old entrepreneur from Spain.
+My name is Erik and I am a 32-year-old entrepreneur from Spain.
 I enjoy expanding and growing my knowledge in multiple disciplines: writing, coding, photography, design…

-I currently have a steady 9-to-5 office job, but still dabble on writing/translating, doing some minimalist front-end web design and honing my back-end skills in my free time.
+I currently am working on a few different projects, but still dabble on writing/translating, doing some minimalist front-end web design and honing my back-end skills in my free time.
 I also teach some courses within my regular work hours!

 I’m a huge advocate of open-source code and try to build my projects based on that philosophy; I thrive on building clean, minimalist, open and free products.